IBM/risk-atlas-nexus-demos/neo4j-db/examples/README.md

 # Exported data from Risk atlas nexus

-This can be updated by running make regenerate_cypher_code
+Data export from 13 June 2025.
+This can be updated by running make regenerate_cypher_code in the Risk Atlas Nexus repo.